 If you want to be bold and daring, choose shades that offer a complete contrast to the base of grey.
 This can create a striking and eye-catching look.
 Alternatively, if you are less daring and subtlety is more your thing, complementary shades that blend with the original shade of grey.

 Different textures and effects can be created in all manner of ways.
 Whether you want contrasting or complementing colour is probably the biggest design decision that faces you.
 However, there are so many ways you can add colour.
 First, consider mixing up the lower units and wall units, colour-wise.
 The flooring, walls, handles and other accessories are all ways you can add colour to your grey kitchen.

 Furthermore, there are few (if any) colours that don’t work with greys.
 Pastels, bright vibrant colours, white and pink – they can all be brilliant with a base of grey.
 It really is all down to the mood you would like to create.

 Here at Kitchen Warehouse, we have some great grey kitchen designs to choose from.
 Take a look at matt handleless kitchens in light grey and dust grey.
-For an ultra-modern look, the handleless high gloss light grey units are a fantastic choice.
+For an ultra-modern look, the handleless grey high gloss kitchen units are a fantastic choice.
 And, for a timeless classic, luxury shaker styles are also available in grey.
 If you want to discuss your kitchen requirements in more detail, just get in touch with the team.
-We are always hand to answer any questions you might have.
+We are always on hand to answer any questions you might have.